Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Stable Mass Transfer with Tidal Heating

 Tidal heating transfers energy from the orbit to the star, which can in turn modify the orbital properties.
 For highly eccentric orbits, the dominant effect is the change in orbital period, whereas for near-circular orbits it is the change in eccentricity.
 Their timescales at the onset of mass transfer are

-Equation \ref{eq:ttide} shows that the effect of orbital evolution by tides takes place 2-3 orders of magnitude slower than the corresponding mass transfer timescales evaluated from Equation \ref{eq:MdotTidest0}.
-Thus, once mass transfer commences, orbital evolution by both tides and gravitational waves is generally slower.
+Equation \ref{eq:ttide} shows that orbital evolution by tides is 2-3 orders of magnitude slower than the corresponding mass transfer timescales ($\sim M_\star/\dot M_{\star}$) evaluated from Equation \ref{eq:MdotTidest0}.
+Thus, once mass transfer commences, orbital evolution by both tides and gravitational waves is generally slower than the evolution of the star's mass.
 For our fiducial parameters ($f_{\rm p} = f_{\rm c} = 1$), gravitational wave orbital decay dominates over tides for the orbital evolution prior to the onset of mass transfer, but tidally-induced orbital changes will likely be more important if $f_{\rm p}\gg1$ or $f_{\rm c}\gg1$.